ElSacho/ElSacho.github.io/_pages/about.md

 Hi !

 I'm a fourth and final year student at École Polytechnique (X2020).
 For my last year, I am attending a master degree from ENS Paris-Saclay in mathematics, vision and machine learning (MVA).
-I have a particular interest in Reinforcement Learning and Bandit theory.
+I am currently an intern under the supervision of Francis Bach and Michael I. Jordan at INRIA.

 Since popularizing science has helped me develop an appetence for the sciences, I want to develop popularization videos on Machine Learning topics that are accessible to all levels.
 I'm currently working on a series aimed at making the [AlphaZero](https://discovery.ucl.ac.uk/id/eprint/10045895/1/agz_unformatted_nature.pdf) algorithm understandable to everyone.